 IKEA Mula Shape Sorter – £7

-At 12 months old Oliver hasn’t quite got to grips with shapes entirely yet and so at the moment I tend to move the box around so Oliver can put the shapes into the holes easier.
-The lid is easily detachable and means Oliver can get the shapes back out himself.
+At 12 months old Bear hasn’t quite got to grips with shapes entirely yet and so at the moment I tend to move the box around so Bear can put the shapes into the holes easier.
+The lid is easily detachable and means Bear can get the shapes back out himself.

 Compared to other shape sorters on the market, this one is relatively cheap and costs just £7 from IKEA, which I would say is a brilliant investment.